GeoKrom/UoI-Compilers-course/README.md

 This is a compiler for a custom programming language named Cimple.

-It is a semester project for the course CSE/MYY802 - Compilers of Department of Computer Science and Engineering, UoI.
+It is a semester project for the course CSE/MYY802 - Compilers of the Department of Computer Science and Engineering, UoI.

 # Front - End